 Sustainable Modern Bioenergy in the ECOWAS region.
 Five forums were organized with the aim to initiate a regional dialogue to support the development of regional and national bioenergy strategies, with a view to further facilitate effective policy planning for a sustainable bioenergy sector in the region.
 This activity supported the development of a Regional Strategy on Bioenergy that was adopted by ECOWAS Ministers of Energy at the end of 2012 and validated by ECOWAS Governments in September 2015.

 Raise awareness and share data and experience on the implementation of GBEP indicators.
 Several workshops were organized over the last years to share very interesting experiences and lessons learned from the pilot testing of the GBEP sustainability indicators in various countries.
-These events highlighted that the indicators are useful tools to catalyze flow of data from the bioenergy sector to research and government that will then use it to develop policies to guide the industry practices
+These events highlighted that the indicators are useful tools to catalyze flow of data from the bioenergy sector to research and government that will then use it to develop policies to guide the industry practices.

 Study Tour for Capacity Building.
-Bioenergy Weeks are organized as opportunities for scientists and officials from all over the world to learn from positive experiences in the sustainable production and use of bioenergy that could guide the design and implementation of bioenergy policies in the interested countries.
+Bioenergy Weeks are organized in different regions of the world as opportunities for scientists and officials to learn from positive experiences in the sustainable production and use of bioenergy that could guide the design and implementation of bioenergy policies.
 Furthermore they create opportunities to continue a dialogue with private sector and stakeholders on ways to improve mutual cooperation towards a more sustainable production and use of bioenergy.
-Bioenergy Weeks, focused on the priorities and concerns of the respective regions, were held in Brasil in 2013, in Mozambique in 2014, in Indonesia in 2015, and in Hungary in June 2016.
+Bioenergy Weeks, focused on the priorities and concerns of the respective regions, were held in Brasil in 2013, in Mozambique in 2014, in Indonesia in 2015, and in Hungary in June 2016, while in 2017 it is planned to take place in Ghana.

 Sustainable modern wood energy development, to discuss sustainable production and use of wood energy for household and productive local uses, primarily in developing countries.
 A report was developed to give an overview of the status of wood energy development in developing countries.
 Further discussions on the recommendations included in this wood energy report and on how GBEP could contribute to address those recommendations followed, as well as a Workshop in Benin (May 2016) to share best practices and learn from positive experiences in the field of wood energy management in Africa.